 Complex voltage beamformed observation with a pipeline producing folded pulsar profiles for known pulsars.
 Available in the frequency range 10-90 MHz and 110-190 MHz.

-Observing strategies: T (default), C-T (where C=Calibrator, T=Target).
+Observing strategies: T (default).
 Default strategies available for Pulsar Timing, Scintillation, Fast Radio Bursts.

 Antennaset: HBA_DUAL, HBA_DUAL_INNER, LBA_OUTER